-- Ask yourself some important questions: What do I want to be known for?
+What do I want to be known for?
 Who am I?
 What are my passions, gifts, and my purpose?
-The Vocational Reflection web page includes a series of important questions that can help you think deeply about your purpose and goals in life.
+Find Your Passion.

-- Attend seminars on campus.
+Attend seminars on campus.
 Join a student group that is related to an area of academic interest.
 Take on a student leadership role.
-Get involved.
 And finally, ask lots of questions!